ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/patching/single-document.dotnet.markdown

 {PANEL/}

 {PANEL:Non-Typed Session API}

-The non-typed Session API for patches uses the `Session.Advanced.Defer` function that allows registering single or several commands.
+The non-typed Session API for patches uses the `Session.Advanced.Defer` function which allows registering one or more commands.
 One of the possible commands is the `PatchCommandData`, describing single document patch command.
 The patch request will be sent to server only after the call to `SaveChanges`, this way it's possible to perform multiple operations in one request to the server.